Chuckle Brothers: Personal life

 The brothers regularly appeared at events and openings, an example being the unveiling of the Tropical Butterfly House, Wildlife and Falconry Centre in North Anston in South Yorkshire in July 2013, which Barry attended.
 Supporters of Rotherham United Football Club, they were made Honorary Life Presidents of the club in 2007.

 Both brothers have been married.
 Barry was married to Ann from 1973 until his death and Paul has been married to Sue since 1988.
 Both brothers were smokers, although Paul had apparently quit by 2000.
-Paul lives in Serlby, Doncaster, while Barry lived in Ravenfield, Rotherham, until his death.
+Paul lives in Haughton, Nottinghamshire, while Barry lived in Ravenfield, Rotherham, until his death.

 In April 2007, while on holiday on the Greek island of Cephalonia, Paul broke his nose and suffered cuts and bruises when he lost control of his motorcycle after suddenly braking to avoid a goatherd and his herd.
 It was reported at the time that, instead of helping him, tourists who stopped at the accident shouted the Chuckle Brothers' catchphrase, "To me, to you".
 Paul later revealed on Richard Herring's Leicester Square Theatre Podcast that the story of tourists shouting out catchphrases was an invention in order to get the story in the newspapers.

 An urban legend surrounding Barry Chuckle's supposed death from a heart attack had circulated since at least 2008.
 In 2010, the brothers issued a statement on their website stating that the story was "complete and utter rubbish".
 The BBC reported that the death hoaxes had upset young viewers, and had shocked Barry when they re-surfaced.
 The hoax was said to have initially spread via Facebook in 2008, but re-surfaced in 2010 via Twitter.